matkun81/Shop/README.md

+# Shop
-# Shop client part of the store
+server part of the store